-Before joining Becket, Nick was a litigation associate in Washington, D.C. at the international law firm Jones Day.
+Before joining Becket, Nick was a litigation associate at Jones Day in Washington, D.C.
 His practice included both appellate and trial court litigation.
 While at the firm, Nick argued cases in both the federal appellate and district courts, helped counsel clients in numerous bet-the-company matters, and oversaw a sensitive internal investigation which could have exposed a Fortune 100 company to billions of dollars in liability.
-Nick also clerked on the U.S. Court of Appeals for the Third Circuit for the Honorable Chief Judge D. Brooks Smith.
+Nick also clerked on the U.S. Court of Appeals for the Third Circuit.

 Nick graduated from the University of Virginia School of Law in 2015.
-He served on the Managing Board of the Virginia Law Review and was elected to the Order of the Coif (top 10% of the class).
-While in law school, Nick published a note on crisis chaplaincy programs which won the $4,000 first prize in the Founding Fathers’ Religious Liberty writing competition.
-He also participated in the Supreme Court Litigation Clinic at the University of Virginia and studied professional ethics in Germany and Poland as a member of FASPE (Fellowship at Auschwitz for the Study of Professional Ethics).
-Nick graduated magna cum laude with a double major in Economics and Political Science from the University of Notre Dame.
+He served on the Managing Board of the Virginia Law Review and was elected to the Order of the Coif (graduating in the top 10% of the class).
+While in law school, Nick published a note on crisis chaplaincy programs which won first prize in the Founding Fathers’ Religious Liberty writing competition.
+He also participated in the Supreme Court Litigation Clinic at the University of Virginia and studied legal ethics in Germany and Poland as part of the Fellowship at Auschwitz for the Study of Professional Ethics.
+Nick graduated magna cum laude with a double major in Economics and Political Science in the Glynn Family Honors Program at the University of Notre Dame.